moonrepo/moon/docs/toolchain.md

 ### pnpm

-The [`pnpm`](https://pnpm.io) library can be used as an alternative package manager to `npm`, and will be enabled when `node.packageManager` is set to "pnpm".
-The binary will be installed as a global toolchain npm dependency.
+The [`pnpm`](https://pnpm.io) library can be used as an alternative package manager to npm, and will be enabled when `node.packageManager` is set to "pnpm".
+The binary will be installed as a toolchain global npm dependency.

 - Configured with: `node.pnpm`
 - Installed to: `~/.monolith/tools/node/x.x.x/bin/pnpm`

 ### Yarn

-The [`yarn`](https://yarnpkg.com) library can be used as an alternative package manager to `npm`, and will be enabled when `node.packageManager` is set to "yarn".
-The binary will be installed as a global toolchain npm dependency.
+The [`yarn`](https://yarnpkg.com) library can be used as an alternative package manager to npm, and will be enabled when `node.packageManager` is set to "yarn".
+The binary will be installed as a toolchain global npm dependency.

 - Configured with: `node.yarn`
 - Installed to: `~/.monolith/tools/node/x.x.x/bin/yarn`

-> Supports both Yarn v1 and Yarn v2/v3 in `node-modules` and `pnp` linker mode.
+> Supports v1 and v2/v3 in `node-modules` or `pnp` linker mode.